poorniv-89/KidsChoresTracker_FrontEnd/README.md

 # 🧽 ChoreBlasterz — Frontend

 ChoreBlasterz is a fun and interactive **chore tracking and reward app** designed for families.
-Built with the **MERN stack**, it helps children complete daily tasks while earning points and rewards, and gives parents an easy dashboard to assign and manage chores.
+Built with the **MERN stack**, it helps children complete daily tasks while earning points and rewards and gives parents an easy dashboard to assign and manage chores.

 👉 **[Backend Repository](https://github.com/poorniv-89/KidsChoresTracker_Backend)**